 Commerce's efforts to distinguish or refute the work of expert statisticians likewise cannot withstand scrutiny.
-As this Court has observed, Grissom and Kim explained that "nonnormality can greatly influence the value of a standardizedmean-difference effect size and its estimate."
-Commerce insists that this concern "does not impact Commerce's application of the Cohen's d test" because Commerce uses the full universe of real-world data in computing the d coefficient, whereas the concern about nonnormality and equal variances articulated by Grissom and Kim applies only to estimates of effect size based on sampling.
-Similarly, Commerce attempts to dismiss the relevance of another passage from Grissom and Kim that explains:
+As this Court has observed, Grissom explained that "nonnormality can greatly influence the value of a standardized-mean-difference effect size and its estimate."
+Commerce insists that this concern "does not impact Commerce's application of the Cohen's d test" because Commerce uses the full universe of real-world data in computing the d coefficient, whereas the concern about nonnormality and equal variances articulated by Grissom applies only to estimates of effect size based on sampling.
+Similarly, Commerce dismisses another passage from Grissom that explains:

-{I}f the two populations that are being compared are assumed to have equal variances, then a better estimate of the denominator of a standardized difference between population means can be made if one pools the data from both samples to estimate the common $\sigma$ instead of using sb that is based on the data of only one sample.
+$\{I\}$ f the two populations that are being compared are assumed to have equal variances, then a better estimate of the denominator of a standardized difference between population means can be made if one pools the data from both samples to estimate the common $\sigma$ instead of using $s_b$ that is based on the data of only one sample.